sjpfenninger/modelling-energy-systems/appendix/parametric-uncertainty-appendix.md

 where $\mathbf{z}$ are the uncertain input parameters. $f(\mathbf{x},\mathbf{z})$ is the objective function with decision variables $\mathbf{x}$ which belong to the feasible region $\mathcal{X}(\mathbf{z})$ (constraints).
 Now the objective function is a function of the uncertain parameters $\mathbf{z}$ and the decision variables must belong to a feasible region that also depends on $\mathbf{z}$.

-## Static vs. Adaptive Problem Settings
+## Static vs. adaptive problem settings
 In a static problem setting, the decisions $\mathbf{x}$ are made before the uncertain parameters $\mathbf{z}$ are observed.
 The decisions cannot be changed after the uncertain parameters are revealed.
-This leads to a single-stage optimisation problem and this is the type of problem setting we will consider.
-In the generation expansion planning example in {numref}`content:uncert-stochastic:gen-exp-example`, the decisions of how much capacity investment to make in each generator have to be made before the uncertain parameters of demand, capacity factors, fixed costs, and variable costs are known.
+This leads to a single-stage optimisation problem.
+In the generation expansion planning example in {numref}`content:uncert:gen-exp-example`, the decisions of how much capacity investment to make in each generator have to be made before the uncertain parameters of demand, capacity factors, fixed costs, and variable costs are known.
 Once the uncertain parameters are revealed, the investment decision cannot be adjusted.

 In contrast, an adaptive setting involves multiple stages of decisions.
 First, decisions $\mathbf{x}_0$ are made, then uncertain parameters $\mathbf{z}_1$ are observed.
 Then, the decision maker adapts to $\mathbf{z}_1$ and makes decisions $\mathbf{x}_1$. $\mathbf{z}_2$ are observed, $\mathbf{x}_2$ are decided, and so forth.
 Optimisation problems with more than two stages are very difficult to manage {cite:p}`dantzig1961solution` and are outside the scope of this course.